On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: The value function

-We construct a sequence of Hamiltonians $(H_n)_{n\in\N}$ such that $H_n$ satisfy (H1)--(H4) together with (\ref{ass-hc}) and converge: $H_n\searrow H$.
-Then by Proposition \ref{transform} and Theorem \ref{stabilnosc} the value functions $V_n$ corresponding to equations \ref{row} with Hamiltonians $H_n$ and cost functions $g_n=g$ converge to the value function $V$.
-Since Hamiltonians $H_n$ satisfy in addition the condition (\ref{ass-hc}), then the value functions $V_n$ by Theorem \ref{lfm-Th100} are unique lower semicontinuous solutions.
-Therefore, to find the value function $V$, one needs to find solutions of equations \ref{row} with Hamiltonians $H_n$ and the cost function $g$ and then take the limit.
+In this section we show that the function $V$ given by (\ref{sol-2}) is the value function, in the sense of definition \eqref{FW-def}, corresponding to the Lagrangian (\ref{ex-L}) and the terminal condition (\ref{wpo}).
+To this purpose, we use the methods of \cite{AM1}, whose scheme is as follows: We construct a sequence of Hamiltonians $(H_n)_{n\in\N}$ such that $H_n$ satisfy (H1)--(H3) together with (\ref{ass-hc}) and $H_n\searrow H$.
+Then, by \cite[Cor.
+3.5]{AM1}, the value functions $V_n$ corresponding to \ref{row} with Hamiltonians $H_n$ and terminal conditions $g_n=g$ converge to the value function $V$ ($V_n\nearrow V$).
+Since Hamiltonians $H_n$ additionally, satisfy the condition (\ref{ass-hc}), then by Theorem \ref{lfm-Th100}, the value functions $V_n$ are unique lower semicontinuous solutions.
+Therefore, to find the value function $V$, one needs to find solutions $U_n$ of equations \ref{row} with Hamiltonians $H_n$ and the terminal condition $g$ and then take the limit $U_n=V_n\to V$.